cbreland/case-scraper/README.md

 ### Yielding to ItemPipeline and CaseItem object
   > NOTE: You MUST use Public Digital's `pd.CaseItem` object.

   Our objective is to keep the `CaseScraper` and parsing of the `HTML` separate.
 In order to do this, you can add a list of `soup` objects to the `pd.CaseItem` object under the `soup` field.
-You will also need the `link` or URL for the case, `case_number`, the case number for the case, and `county` which can be received using `self.county`.
+You will also need the `link` or URL for the case, `case_number`, the case number for the case, and `county`, which can be received using `self.county`.

   > Note: See `pd.CaseItem` below.

 ```Python